carsonsmyers/Introduction-to-JavaScript/README.md

 ## Objectives

-- use let, const, var and demonstrate their differences.
+- us e let, const, var and demonstrate their differences.
 - understand and be able to use different operators.
 - write a basic for loop / while loop.
 - write control flow using if/else statements.